Bachelor of Science in Materials Science and Engineering (Course 3)

-The first four academic terms of the program contain required core subjects that address the fundamental relations between processing, microstructure, properties, and applications of modern materials — and their applications.
+The program's required core subjects address the fundamental relationships between processing, microstructure, properties, performance of modern materials — and their applications.
 Programming, modeling, and other techniques are introduced in focused computational subjects that pair with and build on core subjects.
 Students choose from a sequence of restricted electives that provide more specialized coverage of the major classes of modern materials: biomaterials, ceramics, electronic materials, metals, and polymers, as well as cross-cutting topics relevant to all types of materials.
 Course 3 students complete either the Internship Program or the Thesis Program, both of which provide training in advanced research in academic and industrial settings.
 These capstone programs reflect the students’ extensive academic preparation and allow application of their education to real-world problems.

 Participation in laboratory work by undergraduates is an integral part of the curriculum.
-The departmental core subjects include extensive laboratory exercises, which investigate materials properties, structure, and processing and are complementary to the lecture subjects.
+The departmental core subjects include extensive laboratory exercises that investigate materials properties, structure, and processing and are complementary to the lecture subjects.
 The junior-year core includes a capstone laboratory subject, 3.042 Materials Project Laboratory, that emphasizes design, materials processing, teamwork, communication skills, and project management.
-Undergraduate students also have access to extensive facilities for research in materials as part of the Undergraduate Research Opportunities Program (UROP) and thesis projects.
+Undergraduate students also have access to extensive materials-research facilities as part of the Undergraduate Research Opportunities Program (UROP) and thesis projects.
 Engineering design figures prominently in a substantial portion of the laboratory exercises.
 Students develop oral and written communication skills by reporting data and analysis in a variety of ways.